 A whirlwind of problems can send you spiraling down the drain of worry.
 When you feel pressure, you must train yourself to approach obstacles in the right state of mind.

 Rather than allowing every potential negative outcome to race through your mind, turn the table on trouble by recapturing a firm grasp on reality.
 Give yourself a moment to recognize facts and dismiss fiction so that you can develop a sensible solution.
 Learning how to think and act positive will end up not only benefiting yourself, but also those around you and society as a whole.
+Learn more about ARIS and ABA therapy and how it can help.

 Tip 5: Take Care of Your Body